-Click on the Castle name (or in the list below the map) below to see a picture and some text about the Castle.
+Click on the Castle name (NOTE some browsers don't like imagemaps, so you can also click the castle name below the map) below to see a picture and some text about the Castle.

 Little Houghton Castle

 The long straggling county of Northamptonshire marks the boundary between the Midlands and the "Home Counties".
 For many years it was a centre for Iron and Steel works, although only Corby now makes any great amount.

 Much of the county was once occupied by the Rockingham Forest, only a small amount of which now remains.

 The far north-east extreme of the county is the Soke of Peterborough - for many centuries a county in its own right and today part of modern Cambridgeshire.
 The River Nene enters the county from here and snakes down through most of the county via Northampton itself.